The questions every marketing manager should ask before hiring a PR agency

 This builds upon question one above.
 It’s important to understand whether you share the agency’s view of what success looks like.
 If you are looking to increase the reach and influence of an executive as a thought leader and their gauge of success is the volume of news coverage – you are probably on different pages.
 It’s better to know this at the start of the relationship, not three months in!

 When crafting your brief, be as transparent as possible when describing what success looks like.
-The looser the description, the greater the likelihood of you being disappointed.
+The looser the description, the greater the likelihood of disappointment.
 Do try and avoid asking the agency to tell you.
 Aim to get what you want and need, not just what they want to give you!
 That said, be aware, agencies will have clear ideas about how to achieve an outcome, which may well differ from yours.

 4. How do you approach media outreach and relationships with journalists?